e2b-dev/awesome-ai-agents/README.md

 Can recall infinite memory, THINKS before it speaks, and doesn't lose memory after being shutting down
 <details>

-### How it works
+### Description
 - Model: GPT-4
 - Language: Python
 - Uses OpenAI and Pinecone to give memory to an AI agent and also allows it to "think" before making an action (outputting text)
 - Also, just by shutting down the AI, it doesn't forget its memories since it lives on Pinecone and its memory_counter saves the index that it's on

-**Here is what happens every time the AI is queried by the user:**
+- A process that happens every time the AI is queried by the user:**
 	- AI vectorizes the query and stores it in a Pinecone Vector Database
 	- AI looks inside its memory and finds memories and past queries that are relevant to the current query
 	- AI thinks about what action to take
 	- AI stores the thought from Step 3
 	- Based on the thought from Step 3 and relevant memories from Step 2, AI generates an output
 	- AI stores the current query and its answer in its Pinecone vector database memory

 ### Links
 - Created by [@sean_pixel](https://twitter.com/sean_pixel)